dreamcatcher-tech/network/ideas/Interpulse/CRM/CRM DB Sync.md

 Network state is used to track what actions have been sent.

 ## Optimizations

+### Diffing at source
 The database might keep a sequence number, so we could pull down only those things that altered since the last update, saving much time and load on the DB.
+Using `LastModifiedTime` we should be able to pull down only those customers and transactions that have changed since the last sync occured.

+### Single Chain Customers
+If we do not use multiple different chains to represent customers, then the update speed will be faster.